xioxu/goreq/README.md

 - [BodyContent](#bodycontent)

 ## Options
+- Method - http method
+- Url - Fully qualified uri
 - Proxy - A proxy address used for send http request
-- Headers - The headers you want to add to http request
+- Headers - The http headers you want add to http request
+- FollowRedirect - follow HTTP 3xx responses as redirects (default: true).
+- Jar - if not nil, remember cookies for future use (or define your custom cookie jar; see cookies section in folloing)
+- QueryString - object containing querystring values to be appended to the uri
+- Timeout - request timeout value
 - HeadersToBeRemove - The headers you want to remove before send request

 ## Proxy